- CYS Student Membership Requirements

 TUITION & SCHOLARSHIPS

-The non-refundable tuition for participation in CYS is $495.00 for the year.
+The non-refundable tuition for participation in CYS is $530 for the year.
+There is a $10 discount if you pay using cash/check ($520).
 CYS has half tuition scholarships available for members with demonstrated financial need.
 Application forms are available from the CYSA office.

 The Charles Creighton Scholarship ($500) is given to a CYS graduating senior annually in late April.
 It may be shared by two students.
 Names of winners are engraved on a plaque.

 Each CYS family is expected to volunteer for the good of the orchestra.
-Positions range from bulk-mail committee member to concert usher, to Board Secretary, and everything in between.
+Positions range from bulk-mail committee member to concert usher to Board President, and everything in between.
 Please contact our Volunteer Coordinator, Doerte Stark, to name your position.

 CONCERT DRESS EXPECTATIONS

-Long (at least calf length) black skirt and black top, or long (at least calf length) black dress, or black pants and black top, black shoes, black stockings, and minimal jewelry.
+Long (at least calf length) black skirt and black top, or long (at least calf length) black dress, or black pants and black top; with black shoes, black stockings, and minimal jewelry.

-Conservative dress only.
 No sleeveless, bare backs, strapless or spaghetti straps.
 No bare midriff.
-No flip flops or casual sandals.
+No flip-flops or casual sandals.

 Black tuxedo jacket, white tuxedo shirt (no ruffles), black slacks or tux pants, black bow tie, black socks, black dress shoes, and minimal jewelry.